grew

 1. Get grew

-Download the latest release for your platform, extract it, and run setup:
+Download the latest release for your platform from the Releases page, extract it, and run setup:

 # Download from GitHub Releases